merneo/EliteBook/docs/installation/AI_ASSISTANT_CONTEXT.md

 **When user says:** "I need to deploy dotfiles/configuration files"

 **Your response should:**
-1. Reference that this is documented in `~/Documents/README_COMPLETE.md` Phase 17
+1. Reference that this is documented in `docs/installation/README_COMPLETE.md` Phase 17 (in this repository)
 2. Know that:
    - Repository is at `~/EliteBook`
    - Can use GNU Stow: `stow hypr kitty waybar nvim tmux scripts browsers -t ~/`